 In most courts, if you file a late return (meaning your extensions have expired and the IRS filed a substitute return on your behalf), you have not filed a “return” and cannot discharge the tax.
-In some courts, you can discharge tax liability that is the subject of a late return as long as you meet the other criteria.)
+In some courts, you can discharge tax liability that is the subject of a late return as long as you meet the other criteria.

 Federal Tax Lien Are Not Eligible To Be Discharged

-A Chapter 7 bankruptcy will wipe out your personal obligation to pay the bill and prevent the IRS from going after your bank account or wages, but if the IRS recorded a tax lien on your property before you file for bankruptcy, the lien will remain on the property.
-In effect, this means you’ll have to pay off the tax lien in order to sell the property.
+A Chapter 7 bankruptcy will wipe out your obligation to pay the bill and prevent the IRS from going after your bank account or wages.
+But, if the IRS recorded a tax lien on your property before you filed for bankruptcy, the lien will remain on the property.
+In effect, this means you’ll have to pay off the tax lien to sell the property.

 To find out more about which liabilities you can eliminate in bankruptcy, feel free to contact us at 833-419-RISE (7473).
 Our Tax Resolution Experts will be happy to help you.

-Qualify today for a Fresh Start
+Qualify today for a Fresh Start.

 Learn how easy it is to qualify for tax savings.